IBM Cloud Docs

 To avoid overcorrection, your assistant does not correct the spelling of the following types of input:

-• Words containing special characters, such as hyphens (-), asterisks (*), ampersands (&), or at signs (@), including those used in email addresses or URLs.
+• Words containing special characters, such as asterisks (*), ampersands (&), or at signs (@), including the ones used in email addresses or URLs.

-• Words that belong, meaning words that have implied significance because they occur in your action steps or dialog entity values, entity synonyms, or intent user examples.
+• Words that belong, meaning words with implied significance because they occur in your action steps, dialog entity values, entity synonyms, or intent user examples.

 How is spelling autocorrection related to fuzzy matching?